 Backups can be used to protect against hardware failures, database corruptions, and user errors.
 A backup strategy is a plan for protecting your data using various backup and recovery techniques.

-Hardware failures can cause the data stored on a computer or server to become corrupt, essentially rendering it unusable.
-The data can either be lost altogether or require a complex and expensive data recovery process to recover the data.
+- Hardware failures can cause the data stored on a computer or server to become corrupt, essentially rendering it unusable.

 Apart from disaster recovery, backups are also essential for copying databases and moving them to different servers.
 Backup images can be used to migrate data from a production server to a test server, enabling developers to work with a realistic dataset and test new features without affecting the production environment.